 - Magpies Cricket Club – Comprises of approximately 250 players from U10’s through to Senior grades.
 The Club provides meeting rooms and presentation venues as well as funding for the development of cricket.

-- Oran Park Charges Rugby League Football Club – The Club is located in a rapidly growing area having formed in 2012 with one team and in 2016 – 8 teams, 80 players.
+- Oran Park Charges Rugby League Football Club – The Club is located in a rapidly growing area and is comprised of 8 teams and 80 players.
 The Club provides meeting and presentation venues, as well as funding to assist reduce registration fees, purchase uniforms and equipment.

 - Softball Campbelltown – Administers Softball in the Campbelltown Region and oversees Representative teams that play in the NSW League from Juniors through to Senior grades.
 Approximately 600 players.
 The Club provides presentation venues, as well as funding towards the insurance costs.

-- Wests Junior Rugby League – Administers junior rugby league within the Campbelltown and bordering Liverpool areas.
+- Wests Tigers Macarthur JRLFC – Administers junior rugby league within the Campbelltown and bordering Liverpool areas.
 The Junior League comprises of 13 individual Clubs.
 Approximately 5,000 people are involved with Wests Junior League in the District.
 The Club provides a financial operational grant as well funding towards the payment of insurances for players, referees fees for the final series.
 The Club also provides meeting rooms and presentation venues for the Wests Junior League and the individual Clubs.